apache/cordova-docs/docs/en/edge/guide/cli/index.md

 application.
 On the PC, it's available as _Command Prompt_ under _Accessories_.

+__NOTE__: For Windows-only platforms, you can still do your development on Mac hardware by running Windows in a virtual machine environment or in dual-boot mode.
+For available options, see the Windows Phone Platform Guide or the Windows 8 Platform Guide.

 The more likely it is that you run the CLI from different machines, the more it makes sense to maintain a remote source code repository, whose assets you pull down to local working directories.